Google Posts: The powerful new feature to drive traffic to local businessesBy Vendasta Marketing

 You may have noticed over the past year that a Google search for a specific celebrity, sports team or even movie showed something a little different.
 Along with the usual web results, the search would include a social media post directly from that brand at the top of the search engine results page (SERP).
 What is it and how did it get there?
 And as digital marketers think—wouldn’t that be a great way to increase your client’s visibility and drive traffic?
 Well, I’ve got good news for you!
-Google Posts, this powerful new feature that enhances business search results, is now available to any company with a Google My Business account.
+Google Posts, this powerful new feature that enhances business search results, is now available to any company with a Google Business Profile.

 Google Posts is an exciting new way for your local business clients to interact with their new and existing customers.
 This is huge for clients to increase their chances of getting found on Google.
-The feature allows users to create and share relevant content directly through their Google My Business listing, posting in real time to promote important things happening within their business.
+The feature allows users to create and share relevant content directly through their Google Business Profile listing, posting in real time to promote important things happening within their business.

 With Google owning nearly 80% of the search market share, getting local listings right is crucial for a business.
 It goes without saying that any tool that can highlight your clients’ business on the Google SERP is an obvious advantage.
 Google is shaking up how you can promote your client’s business to Google users with this impressive new feature.